mozilla/legal-docs/Websites_ToU/en-US.md

 You agree to the following in connection with each Submission:

-* You represent and warrant that your Submission will comply with these Terms, the Mozilla [Acceptable Use Policy](https://www.mozilla.org/about/legal/acceptable-use/), and any additional terms that may govern your Submission.
+* You represent and warrant that your Submission will comply with these Terms, the Mozilla [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use/), and any additional terms that may govern your Submission.
-* You hereby grant us a nonexclusive, royalty-free, worldwide, sublicensable license to use your Submission in connection with the Communications and online and offline promotion of Mozilla’s mission, products and services.
+* You hereby grant us a nonexclusive, royalty-free, worldwide, sublicensable (to those we work with) license to use your Submission in connection with the Communications and online and offline promotion of Mozilla’s mission, products and services.
 * You acknowledge that your Submissions may be accessible by other registered users of the applicable service or the public.
 * If your Submission contains expressive material or software code, you agree to license it in a manner that is compatible with the particular Website you are making a Submission to.
-For example, some of our Websites specify that Content submissions are required be licensed under a specific Creative Commons license.
-On the other hand, an open license may be inappropriate if you upload a profile picture and wish to prohibit others from using your picture.
+For example, some of our Websites specify that Content submissions are required to be licensed under a specific Creative Commons license.
 * You represent and warrant that you have the rights necessary to grant the rights granted herein, and further, that the uses contemplated under these Terms will not infringe the proprietary or intellectual property rights of any third party.
 * You understand and agree that Mozilla reserves the right, at its discretion, to review, modify, or remove any Submission that it deems is objectionable or in violation of these Terms.